5 Health Benefits Of Garlic For Babies

 How To Select, Store And Use Garlic?

 Use fresh garlic rather than the paste or powder.
 Select the one that is juicy and white.
 Peel off the skin, mince or crush and add it to the diet.
-Chopping or crushing helps secrete OSCs.
+Chopping or crushing helps secrete organosulfur compounds (OSCs).
+To maximize the health benefits, keep crushed garlic aside for ten minutes before cooking.
+This allows OSCs to activate completely.

-Don’t give a whole clove to your little one as it is hard to chew and may pose a choking hazard.
-Instead, add it to the various recipes that you make for them by finely slicing or crushing it.
+Do not give a whole clove to your little one, as it is hard to chew and may pose a choking hazard.
+Instead, add it to recipes that you make for them by finely slicing or crushing it.

 Garlic Recipes For Babies